Discobotdevlolhehe/Vistatia/README.md

 ---

 ## ⚠️ Note for Deployment
-This project is optimized for local use.
+This project was optimized for **local development** and quick prototyping. but a webhosted version exists for experimentation

-Environment variable support (.env) is not configured by default.
-If you wish to deploy publicly or securely manage credentials, feel free to implement your own enhancements.
+> ⚠️ Environment variable support (`.env`) is **not configured by default**.
+> If you plan to deploy this publicly or securely manage credentials, you’re encouraged to implement your own enhancements.

-Pull requests and suggestions are welcome — tone critiques are not.
+Pull requests and suggestions are welcome — **tone critiques are not**.

 ---